botpress/readme/docs/Quick Start/build.md

 3. Select **Open in** [Studio](https://botpress.com/docs/interface).
 4. Start building!

-## Configure your bot's behaviour
+## Configure your bot's behavior

+Let's add some custom behavior to our bot.
 In Botpress, you configure your bot's behavior using Workflows.
 A Workflow is a visual, drag-and-drop representation of the steps your bot follows during a conversation with a user.

-> 📘 Custom Workflows
->
-> Every bot comes with a few helpful default Workflows, but you can create custom Workflows to organize your project more easily.
-For more information, check out the [Workflows](tbc) page.

 Each step in a Workflow is represented by a Node.
-Let's open the **Main** Workflow and take a look at some common Nodes.
+Let's open the **Main** Workflow and take a look at its Nodes:

-### Main Workflow

 1. In Studio, select![Workflows](https://files.readme.io/f71ca6c253bf9be22d54f9a436282c1dfd9b08296e058564badaab29be40b3c9-Screen_Shot_2025-03-17_at_14.30.48.png)**Workflows**  from the left navigation bar.
 2. Select your **Main** Workflow.
 It should look something like this: